Upcoming snowfall to help Kansas farmers

 WICHITA, Kan.
-(KSNW) — The forecasted snowfall this weekend will help farmers across the state.
+(KSNW) — The forecasted snowfall will help farmers across the state.

 At a farm in Pretty Prairie, operated by the Strohl family, they say the snowfall and moisture are likely to put them on track for a good harvest.
 Last year, they shared that harvests were rough.